mhausenblas/dploy/README.md

 - `dploy publish` … publishes the app in the DC/OS Universe

 Note: if you want to run `dploy` in debug mode, use the environment variable `DPLOY_DEBUG`.
 For example, to set it globally use `export DPLOY_DEBUG=true` or to enable debug output on a per-run basis, you can use `DPLOY_DEBUG=true dploy dryrun`.

+To view the Go package doc locally, you can use the following command (assuming you've set `GO_PATH` to the directory where you've cloned this Git repo): `godoc -http=":6060" -goroot="/usr/local/go"`